liuc10258/Library-Management-System/README.md

 is used to help the manager deal with borrowing and returning books and books inventory status

 This system is terminal application program.
 You can select different buttons to use the functions in the system, new functions continue to be added...
+Wrote funcitons to sort books and user names, not using the Collections that come with Java